Recursive Learning Without Collapse: A Weighting-Based Stabilization Framework: Weighted Recursive Training

 \end{proposition}

-\textbf{Remark.} Proposition \ref{corollary_global_optimum} establishes the optimality of $w^\star$ in recursive training among all possible weighted training schemes for estimating the Gaussian mean.
+\begin{remark} Proposition \ref{corollary_global_optimum} establishes the optimality of $w^\star$ in recursive training among all possible weighted training schemes for estimating the Gaussian mean.
 An immediate implication of this result is that, during recursive training, maintaining the distinguishability between real and synthetic data is crucial for obtaining a more accurate estimator.
 In contrast, if we directly merge the datasets $\mathcal{D}_t$ and $\widetilde{\mathcal{D}}_t$ and minimize the empirical squared loss jointly:

-then the resulting estimate can be written as $\bm{\mu}_{t}(w_0, k) = w_0 \widehat{\bm{\mu}}_t + (1-w_0)\widetilde{\bm{\mu}}_{t}$, where the implicit weight \(w_0\) is given by:
+then the resulting estimate can be written as $\bm{\mu}_{t}(w_0, n,m) = w_0 \widehat{\bm{\mu}}_t + (1-w_0)\widetilde{\bm{\mu}}_{t}$, where the implicit weight \(w_0\) is given by:

-A detailed derivation of this result is provided in the supplementary material.
-The inequality implies that, in multivariate Gaussian estimation, directly mixing the data yields a strictly suboptimal weight for mean estimation for any value of $k$.
+A detailed derivation of this result is provided in the supplementary file.
+The inequality implies that, in multivariate Gaussian estimation, directly mixing the data yields a strictly suboptimal weight for mean estimation for any value of $k$. \end{remark}

+\begin{remark} In the Gaussian mean estimation setting, incorporating synthetic data through weighted training admits an explicit interpretation as an $\ell_2$-type regularization toward an anchor induced by the previous model.
+We refer to Section~A.6 in supplementary file for a detailed derivation. \end{remark}

+\begin{remark} An additional implication of Corollary~\ref{Coro:Multi_Mean} is that, for any fixed weight $w \in (0,1]$, and fixed real and synthetic sample sizes $n$ and $m$, letting $T \to \infty$ leads to a non-vanishing limiting error.
+This error floor arises from the imposed data-retention constraint in the fresh data augmentation framework, under which past real information does not accumulate across iterations.
+Consequently, the recursive estimator cannot fully aggregate information from all previously observed real samples.
+We interpret this phenomenon as an efficiency ceiling induced by limited retention, rather than an intrinsic limitation of recursive learning itself.

+Moreover, when the per-round real sample size $n$ is fixed and the amount of synthetic data used in each round is sufficiently large, allowing the weight to depend on the training horizon $T$, i.e., $w = w_T$, enables further improvement of the convergence rate.
+Under appropriate choices of $\{w_T\}$, the estimation error admits the rate $O \Big(\frac{\mathrm{tr}(\bm{\Sigma})}{n}\cdot\frac{\log T}{T}\Big)$ which is near-optimal up to a logarithmic factor compared with the benchmark $O \Big(\frac{\mathrm{tr}(\bm{\Sigma})}{nT}\Big)$ achievable when all past real data are fully retained.
+We refer to Section~A.7 in the supplementary file for additional discussion. \end{remark}